EB2 Green Card Priority Date

 Step #1: PERM Labor Certification (6 to 10 months processing time)

-The first step in the EB2 Green Card process is the PERM (Program Electronic Management Review) Labor Certification.
+The first steps in the EB-2 green card process include obtaining a PERM (Program Electronic Review Management) labor certification.
 This process is completed by the U.S. employer with the Department of Labor (DOL).
 The filing of the application is the responsibility of the employer, not the employee.
 However, the employee can benefit from understanding the necessary documents and requirements for PERM.
 In general, the DOL uses the PERM process to ensure that the admission of foreign workers, who will be employed in the U.S. in the future, will not adversely affect the job opportunities, wages, and vacancies available to U.S. citizens and U.S. nationals.

 The process of filing a successful PERM application requires a job opening in a specified professional field.
 After receiving a prevailing wage determination and going through the recruitment process, employers may then complete the PERM form and submit the application.
 One thing to note is that the PERM/Labor Certification application must be submitted within 180 days of any recruiting effort.
 This means that if you begin the recruitment process prior to receiving the prevailing wage determination, the recruitment effort may expire before you receive the prevailing wage determination.
 Once a Permanent Labor Certification application has been approved by the DOL, the employer will need to then seek the immigration authorization from USCIS (UNITED STATES CITIZENSHIP AND IMMIGRATION SERVICES).